Exiv2/exiv2/msvc64/ReadMe.txt

      for /r %f in (*.vcproj) do notepad %f for /r %f in (*.sln)    do notepad %f

-     I personally don't recomment notepad for any purpose at all.
+     I personally don't recommend notepad for any purpose at all.
      I use TextPad http://www.textpad.com/  Notepad++ is also good.

      DevStudio Express 2010 (and presumably 2005 and 2008) do not have the "Batch Build" feature.